Safe Mercury Amalgam Removal Technique (SMART)

 Do you have any metal amalgam fillings?
 They have been used for many decades to fill cavities, and, in some respects, they do a good job, at least for a while.
 To improve your smile, we can replace them with more attractive-looking white composite fillings that are also more biologically friendly.

-At MedPlex Dental, we offer metal-free dentistry in Orlando, Florida, and we do not do amalgam fillings.
+At MedPlex Dental Holistic Dentistry, we offer metal-free dentistry in Orlando, Florida, and we do not use amalgam fillings.
 Perhaps the biggest disadvantage of metal fillings is that, along with some silver, zinc, copper and tin, the metal amalgam contains about 50 percent mercury.

 THE MERCURY ISSUE

 All metals expand in response to heat and contract in the cold, and mercury does it more than other metals, which is why it was used in thermometers.
 Metal amalgam expands and contracts with the hot and cold foods eaten, which puts chronic stress on the tooth it is filling.
 Eventually, it will separate from the margins of the tooth, allowing leakage, and decay may reinfect the tooth.